 Q: Will my rates increase if I turn in a claim?

-It will depend on the insurance company, type of policy and the type of claim.
+A: It will depend on the insurance company, type of policy and the type of claim.

 If you discover your insurance policy covers a certain loss and the cost

 to repair the damage is greater than your deductible and the impact on your insurance policy premium will be less than the

 cost of the claim, you should consider turning in the claim.
 Insurance companies are generally more concerned with

 claims frequency than the severity of the claim.

 Your individual health insurance carrier will not raise your rates due to claims.

 may raise your rates if you are at fault in an accident, even if there are no injuries.

 policies allow you to turn in auto physical damage claims not caused by you with minimal or no impact to your premium.

 Q: Can I drive anyone's car and be covered on my own policy?